Introduction

 Most histories of the KKK acknowledge the organization's demise by 1926, but few explain the events leading to its dismantling.
 Those events began on March 15, 1925, when Irvington resident Madge Oberholtzer reluctantly attended a late-night business meeting at the home of D.C.
 Stephenson, Grand Dragon of the Ku Klux Klan.
 The tragic events following that gathering altered the course of history for Indiana, and arguably the nation.

-To recognize the 100th year of Oberholtzer’s death and the subsequent trial and conviction of Stephenson, multiple organizations have come together to provide opportunities for discussion and learning, and to reflect on a difficult shared legacy or our history.
+To recognize the 100th year of Oberholtzer’s death and the subsequent trial and conviction of Stephenson, multiple organizations have come together to provide opportunities for discussion and learning, and to reflect on a difficult shared legacy of our history.

 These presentations, discussions, events, and resources will provide an opportunity to learn about the people involved in and the impact their actions left on our society 100 years later.
 It is our collective hope that these efforts will inform and enrich today’s audience.